CodeSurrender/Nasa/README.md

 **License**

-Content displayed is retrieved from NASA and is only used for evaluation purposes.
+Content displayed is retrieved from NASA and is only used for educational purposes.

 **Project status**

-This project is complete and unlikely to be updated in future.
+This project is complete.
+More RxSwift intergration is in development.